helix-editor/spellbook/README.md

 Which might apply to a stem in the dictionary like `pose/CAKEGDS` to allow words "depose" and "dispose".
 When checking "depose" we look up in the set of prefixes to find any where the "add" port are prefixes of the input word (`"depose".starts_with("de")`).

 A [prefix tree](https://en.wikipedia.org/wiki/Trie) would allow very quick lookup.
 Trees and graph-like structures are not the most straightforward things to write in Rust though.
 Luckily Nuspell has a trick for this type which works well in Rust.
-Instead of a tree, we collect the set of prefixes into a sorted `Box<[Prefix]>` table.
+Instead of a tree, we collect the set of prefixes into a `Box<[Prefix]>` table sorted by the "add" part of a prefix/suffix ("de" or "dis" above, for example).
 We can then binary search based on whether a prefix matches (`str::starts_with`).
 There are some additional optimizations like an extra lookup table that maps the first character in a prefix to the starting index in the `Box<[Prefix]>` table so that we can jump to the right region of the table quickly.

 ### Credits